bpk68/g-sheets-api/README.md

 Hello and welcome to this tiny (but hopefully mighty) utility package that will help you fetch, read and process data from a Google Sheet without the faff of having to deal with the [Google Sheets API](https://developers.google.com/sheets/api/).

+> **Note**: v2.0.0 of this package introduced breaking changes and a significant rewrite of the internals of the package.
+This is due to Googles end of support for the Google Sheets API v3, forcing a migration to v4.
+If you follow this readme doc you'll be fine, the biggest change will be that you need to create your own API key using Google Cloud Console.

 [Skip to the how to use section](#how-to-use) or read on for more details.

 ## What is the Google Sheets Reader

 Google Sheets offers a really straightforward means to access data held in a Google Sheet via a special script call appended to a Sheet's _published_ URL.
-That is, the Google Sheet must be publicly to be able to call it.
+That is, the Google Sheet must be made public to be able to call it.

-This returns a JSON-style bundle of text which can be processed without the need for setting up the [Google Sheets API](https://developers.google.com/sheets/api/) and jumping through the fairly complex hoops to get it working.
+This returns a JSON-style bundle of data which can be processed without the need for using the more complex [Google Sheets API library](https://developers.google.com/sheets/api) and jumping through the fairly complex hoops to get it working.

-The Google Sheets Reader allows you to simply call a function, pass in some options (including the Sheet id) and run a callback function with the returned, processed, formatted results.
+The Google Sheets Reader allows you to simply call a function, pass in some options (including the Sheet id and an API key) and run a callback function with the returned, processed, formatted results.

 ## When to use this package